grpc/proposal/L73-java-binderchannel/wireformat.md

 *   Acknowledge bytes.
     *   Transaction code: BinderTransport.ACKNOWLEDGE_BYTES (3)
     *   From either transport to its peer's binder.
 Reports reception of transaction data for flow control.
+The "num bytes" field should contain the sum of "data size" of the parcels received until now.
 *   Ping
     *   Transaction code: BinderTransport.PING (4)
     *   Currently only sent from ClientTransport to server binder.